TodePond/SandPond/README.md

 * Let the user change the opacity of different elements on the fly.
 * Highlight elements that you hover over in the menu.
 * Allow different size atoms.
+* Try out managing spaces and atoms in WebAssembly.
 * ADD VR SUPPORT.

 ## Done